REBREATHERS are the HOTTEST Thing to come along for divers in A LONG TIME!!!

 A Silent World

 Because your exhaled gas isn't released into the surrounding water, you make no bubbles.
 No noisy bubbles.
 No clouds of bubbles to get in your viewfinder while you snap a picture of that elusive splendid toad fish.
 In other words: no holding your breath while you wait for that drum fish to just stop spinning so you can take its picture.
+A truly more SILENT WORLD (Hey that's the name of the store???!!)

 Additional Warmth while Diving